 1. Check the Accuracy of Your Credit Reports

-The first step in improving your credit score is to be aware of what’s on your credit history.
+Understanding your credit history and figuring out what’s on your credit report is a great place to start.
 There are three major credit bureaus, Experian®, Equifax®, and TransUnion®, and each has its own credit report and score based on your credit history.
 That means everyone actually has multiple credit scores.

 Sometimes, you may find errors on your report that you’ll need to correct through a dispute process.
 If you find an error, you’ll have to file a separate dispute with each credit bureau since they’re run separately.
 If there are multiple errors on your credit reports, you’ll need to dispute each of those individually.
-You might consider working with a credit repair company to make things a little easier for yourself.
+Removing errors can be one of the fastest ways to boost your credit score.
+Every derogatory mark on your credit report could cause your score to drop, and removing those marks gives your score a chance to improve.

 2. Target the Areas You Need to Improve

 Checking your credit reports from each of the three main credit reporting agencies is easy.
 Under the Fair Credit Reporting Act, you have the right to obtain a free copy of all three credit reports once each year.
-The government mandates that you can receive one free credit report each year, and you can easily access it at AnnualCreditReport.com.
+You can access free copies of your report with each of the three bureaus through AnnualCreditReport.com.
 You can also check your credit through our free credit report card, which provides a snapshot of your credit and a letter grade for each of the factors that drive your score.

 Once you receive a copy of your credit report, you will know which areas need improvement and where to start.